naske777/cv_creator/readme.md

 # CV Creator

 Generate a professional LaTeX/PDF résumé from structured YAML, Markdown, and plain text files.
-This project lets you organize your CV content in modular sections, then compiles them into a single, polished PDF.
+Organize your CV content in modular sections, then compile them into a single, polished PDF with one command.

 ---

 ## Prerequisites

-- Python 3.8+
+- Python 3.8 or newer
-- Install TeX Live and required LaTeX packages:
+- TeX Live with required LaTeX packages:

 ```bash
 sudo apt-get update